Field Guide to the R Mixed Model Wilderness

 13.2.5 Estimated Marginal Means

-Now that we have fitted a linear mixed model (model1) and it meets the model assumption.
-Let’s use the emmeans() function to obtain estimated marginal means for main (variety and nitrogen) and interaction (variety x nitrogen) effects.
+Now that we have fitted a linear mixed model (model1) and it meets the model assumptions, we can use the emmeans() function to obtain estimated marginal means for main effects (variety and nitrogen) and interaction (variety x nitrogen).

 13.2.5.1 Main effects